Our Town's Rich History

 This C.C.C.
 Park was on ground purchased by the government east of Versailles, and is now the Versailles State Park.

 James H. Tyson, industrialist, humanitarian, world traveler, philanthropist, and native son of Versailles, dedicated the twilight years of his life to the civic, religious and moral welfare of those in the Versailles community.

 Co-founder of the Walgreen Drug Company, "Uncle Jim" as he was affectionately known to his friends, remembered the place of his youth by building Tyson Methodist Temple, Tyson Library, the Versailles Water Works, a large portion of the Versailles Public School building, and by leaving an endowment valued at thousands of dollars to the people of Versailles.

-He was born on September 14, 1856, in Versailles and learned the printers trade in the Versailles Republican.
+He was born on September 14, 1856, in Versailles and learned the printer’s trade at the Versailles Republican newspaper.
 Here he met the tramp printer of that age and learned of places he longed to see.
 He took his trade to Denver, Colorado, and then to Chicago, where he made the acquaintance of Charles Walgreen and together they organized the Walgreen Drug Company.

 After satisfying his deep desire to travel in all parts of the world, Mr. Tyson decided to bring a new way of life to Versailles, and devoted substance, time and energy toward that end.